germangar/whook/README.md

 - Download and install python following the same steps.
 - pip install ccxt and flask from the windows cmd terminal (if you have troubles with this see the last line of this readme)
 - Download and execute ngrok the same way
-- You can launch the script by creating a .bat file in the same directory as main.py like this:<br><br>
+- You can launch the script by double clicking main.py or by creating a .bat file in the same directory as main.py like this:<br><br>

+### KNOWN BUGS ###
+- BingX contracSize and precision seem to be either wrong or work in a different scale than the rest of exchanges.
+The USDT to contracts conversion is returning wrong values.
+BingX support is uncomplete and I don't think I'll complete it.
+- Mexc has been in maintainance mode since 2022, and, while it connects and sets up fine, orders are denied.
+I think Mexc would be supported if the orders went thought, but I don't know if they will ever enable them again.

 @echo off<br>
 python.exe main.py<br>
 pause<br>